aferikoglou/CollectiveHLS/README.md

 }

 @article{ferikoglou2024collectivehls,
-  title={CollectiveHLS: A Collaborative Approach to High-Level Synthesis Design Optimization}, author={Ferikoglou, Aggelos and Kakolyris, Andreas and Masouros, Dimosthenis and Soudris, Dimitrios and Xydis, Sotirios}, journal={ACM Transactions on Reconfigurable Technology and Systems}, year={2024}, publisher={ACM New York, NY}
+  title     = {CollectiveHLS: A Collaborative Approach to High-Level Synthesis Design Optimization}, author    = {Ferikoglou, Aggelos and Kakolyris, Andreas and Masouros, Dimosthenis and Soudris, Dimitrios and Xydis, Sotirios}, journal   = {ACM Transactions on Reconfigurable Technology and Systems}, year      = {2024}, publisher = {ACM New York, NY}
 }
 ```